ritza-co/kaboom/doc/18-concert.md

 	"goldfly",
 ]
 ```

 This is our guest list!
-We're going to create a function to spawn each of these sprites in the "members" list onto the game screen at different times.
+We're going to create a function to spawn each of these sprites in the `members` list onto the game screen at different times.

 Add the following code below the guest list:

 ```javascript
 function spawnFriend() {